markconroy/markie/web/modules/contrib/metatag/README.md

 # Metatag

-This module allows a site's builder to automatically provide structured metadata, aka "meta tags", about the site and individual pages.
+This module suite allows a site's builder to automatically provide structured metadata, aka "meta tags", about the site and individual pages.

 In the context of search engine optimization, providing an extensive set of